dart-archive/www.dartlang.org/src/site/_includes/language-tour/classes/index.markdown

 #### Factory constructors

+Use the `factory` keyword
+when implementing a constructor that doesn't always create a new instance of its class.
-Factory constructors can return instances that are not freshly allocated.
-For example, a factory constructor might return an instance from a cache.
+For example, a factory constructor might return an instance from a cache, or it might return an instance of a subclass.

 Factory constructors can return instances of different classes.
-For example a factory constructor might return a subclass.
+For example a factory constructor might return an instance of a subclass.

 The following example demonstrates a factory constructor returning objects from a cache.